flutter/samples/isolate_example/README.md

 * Demonstrate how to initialize and use an isolate.
 * Show the cost of moving data between isolates and provide alternatives.

+## The important bits

+### `page_one.dart`

+Compares running a large computation on the main isolate vs on a secondary isolate.
+The `SmoothAnimationWidget` will lower frames when the performance drops.

+### `page_two.dart`

+An infinite process will be run on the secondary isolate.
+The process will be an endless loop of the summation of 100 million randomly generated numbers in increments of 10 with the results being printed.
+The user can start, terminate, pause, resume, and change how many time the result will be multiplied by.

+### `page_three.dart`

+Shows how expensive it is to move large amounts of data between isolates.
+This will be done by either creating large amounts of randomly generated numbers on the main isolate to send to the secondary isolate to be summated or simply generating the number on the second isolate.

 ## Questions/issues

 If you have a general question about any of the techniques you see in